 Sha’Mira is a Ph.D. candidate in the Department of Textiles, Merchandising and Interiors and the Institute of African American Studies at the University of Georgia.
 Her research explores fashion as a cultural, historical, social, and political phenomenon involved in and affected by histories of colonial domination, anti-colonial resistance, and processes of decolonization and globalization.
-Her dissertation, "The Revolution will be Embodied", uses archival sources to highlight the myriad of ways that Black women have used embodied modes as liberatory praxis.
+Her dissertation, "The Revolution will be Embodied", is an archival meditation on the myriad of ways that Black women have used embodied modes as liberatory praxis.

 PORTFOLIO OF WORK

 "It's said that every revolutionary act is an act of love; and this is an act of love."